Free-My-Financials/FreeMyFinancialsSAM/Documentation/Development.md

     ```bash
     git clone https://github.com/Free-My-Financials/free-my-financials.git
-    cd free-my-financials
     ```

-2. Move in to the web directory
+2. Open the repository in VSCode

     ```bash
+    code free-my-financials
+    ```

+3. Accept all recommended extensions from the popup on the bottom right

+4. Open a new terminal in VSCode with `Ctrl + Shift + \``

+5. Move in to the web directory

+    ```bash
     cd web
     ```

-3. Install dependencies
+6. Install dependencies

     ```bash
     npm install -D